ligolang/ligo/gitlab-pages/docs/language-basics/functions.md

 limited to tail recursion (i.e the recursive call should be the last expression of the function)

 <Syntax syntax="pascaligo">
-In PascaLigo recursive functions are defined using the "recursive" keyword
+In PascaLigo recursive functions are defined using the `recursive` keyword

 ```pascaligo group=d
 recursive function sum (const n : int; const acc: int) : int is